Nutritional Therapist – Suzie Wylie

 Clients can expect understanding, compassion, and a real interest in their story about their health, their symptoms, history and onset.
 I thoroughly explore a client’s history from birth until the present day, getting clear on a client’s goals and then putting together tailored doable nutrition, lifestyle, testing and supplement recommendations.
 I like to help clients understand their body and how it functions, and what has contributed to their symptoms, to empower them to be able to support their own health once we have helped their body to rebalance.

-What is your favorite health and nutrition book?
+What is your favourite health and nutrition book?

 Some go-to snacks include a protein bar or protein smoothie, which would normally be after training, if it was over an hour and a half until a mealtime, otherwise I tend not to feel the need to snack between meals.